stephenharris/WordPressBehatExtension/README.md

           selenium2: ~
     ```

     *Note the `StephenHarris\WordPressBehatExtension\Context\WordPressContext` context included.
-This will cause WordPress to be loaded, and all its functions available in your context classes.*
+This will cause WordPress to be loaded, and all its functions available in your context classes.*.
+You can also include [other contexts](docs/Contexts.md).

 3. Install the vendors and initialize behat test suites